Payday lending is prohibited in Connecticut.

 Connecticut law does not explicitly address payday loans.
 However, both Connecticut’s small loan law and check casher law, as well as usury law, put a 12% APR cap on all loans and serves as a limit to payday loans as well.
 Also, currently, despite all the claims of tribal lenders, all payday loans are illegal in Connecticut.

 According to the state law, all lenders willing to operate in the state have to acquire the license with the Banking Department of Connecticut that allows issuing small consumer loans (up to $15,000) at a rate not exceeding 12% APR.

-In order to get a license for a lending business a company should provide all the information and pay $250 application fee.
+In order to get a license for lending business, a company should provide all the information and pay $250 application fee.
 Moreover, an individual lender or a company should have an amount of $10,000 for every branch of the company they plan to open.
 The state commissioner decides whether to give permission or not after a background check.

-Such lending is a highly unprofitable business in Connecticut due to the state laws.
+Such lending is a highly unprofitable business in Connecticut due to state laws.
 Also, as long as lending on any other terms is illegal there are no payday lending companies here as such.

 The laws are aimed to protect the residents of the state of Connecticut form dishonest actions of the lenders and to prevent usury.
 With all these severe limitations, payday lenders find it difficult to work in the state.

 Also, tribal lending is considered illegal in the state of Connecticut.

 Rates, Fees and Other Charges in Connecticut

 - There is a small loan cap of 12% APR.